-Right now it is possible to enter Indonesia with a visa on arrival (VOA), which is available for 60 countries, including the United States, Canada and the UK.
+Right now, it is possible to enter Indonesia with a visa on arrival (VOA), which is available for many countries, including the United States, Canada and the UK.

 This visa allows you to stay in the country for 30 days.
-If you wish to stay longer in Indonesia, it is possible to make a visa extension and stay another 30 days (total of 60 days).
+If you wish to stay longer in Indonesia, it is possible to get a visa extension and stay another 30 days (for a total of 60 days).

-The requirements to travel to Bali (or rest of Indonesia) with the “visa on arrival” are the following ones:
+The requirements to travel to Bali (or the rest of Indonesia) with the “visa on arrival” are the following:

 – Passport valid for at least the next 6 months.

 – Outbound ticket from Indonesia.